thgeom/tga-rtk2xs/README.md

 # This program shall be used for rtk data file in csv format into AutoCAD drawing.
 # The X-section line can be created with extended data in the AutoCAD
 # From rtk points and X-section line, the program shall be extract X-section points to CSV file in X-section format
-# To procees that rtk data, the parameter file is required for ACAD drawing setting as shown:
+# To procees that rtk data, the parameter file is required for setting up the enveronment
+# :pparams.par is an example file as shown:
 {
 "WorkDirectory" : "d:/TGA_TEST/RTK/",
 "RTKDatatFile" : "RTK_X-sec.csv",